Automattic/vip-go-mu-plugins/shared-plugins/wp-parsely/readme.txt

 * Support for parsely-page and JavaScript on home page and published pages and posts as well as archive pages (date/author/category/tag)

 == Upgrade Notice ==

+= 1.9 =
+This version adds:

+* Ability to assign custom taxonomies as section
+* Bug fix related to adding section to tag field

+= 1.8 =
+This version adds:

+* Documentation edits for installation
+* Ability for developers to adjust the tag list and the category reported for a post
+* Support for themes to extend the reported authors

 = 1.7 =
 This version adds: